Dalai Lama

 SOS Children's Villages has a special place in the hearts of hundreds of Tibetan children.
 Thanks to the kindness and support of SOS Children's Villages hundreds of Tibetan orphans and children in need have been given a home, loving care and a good education in various villages, schools and youth houses.

-SOS Children's Villages is an outstanding humanitarian movement, not only for Tibetans but for all peoples.
+SOS Children's Villages is an outstanding humanitarian movement, not only for Tibetans but for all people.
 It is a work of love that knows no borders, no racial or ideological differences, only human beings.
-Today everyone is looking for happiness, and no-one wants to suffer.
+Today, everyone is looking for happiness, and no one wants to suffer.
 Yet ours is an unhealthy age; there are so many crises.
-That is why it is important to learn to feel for others and to practise sympathy.
+That is why it is important to learn to feel for others and to practise empathy, and that is best done with a big heart for children.